jareid/SRTTranslator/README.md

 The purpose of this project is to give Java an easy, fast, performant and light weight SRT translator library.

-With SRTTranslator you can easily translate a subtitle into any language from another language provided you know the language code to use.
+With SRTTranslator you can easily translate a subtitleContents into any language from another language provided you know the language code to use.

 ## The usage of the project: